LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

       flow create 0 ingress pattern integrity level is 0 value mask l3_ok value spec l3_ok / eth / ipv6 / end …
       or
       flow create 0 ingress pattern integrity level is 0 value mask l4_ok value spec 0 / eth / ipv4 proto is udp / end …

+- Shared Rx queue:

+  - Counter of received packets and bytes number of devices in same share group are same.
+  - Counter of received packets and bytes number of queues in same group and queue ID are same.

 Statistics
 ----------